Bush Bash 18

 Nikau Creek Valley - 2024 - © wainuiomata.netWalking through the forest here was pleasant.
 Isolated enough to feel like you were the only person on the planet, but close enough to the main track to be back in civilisation and within 20 minutes of KFC (joke – laugh now).
 This was perfect as I had limited time and it meant I could head out and be back in my car fairly quickly.

 The flat plateau with forest and old firebreak eventually ended when Nikau Creek crossed over and ran along the flank of the eastern hill of the valley.
-The creek however meandered through the valley, so it flowed to the western edge of the valley at times, opening up the eastern plateau again and again.
+The creek however meandered through the valley, so it flowed a little more to the western side at times, opening up the eastern plateau again and again.

-Nikau Creek Valley Ravine - 2024 - © wainuiomata.netI eventually came to a feeder stream that flowed down a steep ravine, that split the eastern slope, and I ventured up the dry stream bed for a little and decided to head back when the going got tough.
+Nikau Creek Valley Ravine - 2024 - © wainuiomata.netI eventually came to a feeder stream that flowed down a steep ravine, that split the eastern slope, and I ventured up the dry stream bed for a little and decided to head back when the going got a bit tough.
 In fact, I was sure that I had on another occasion seen this ravine from the top of the hillside, but I didn’t walk down on that occasion.
-So I had seen the top and the bottom of this stream, but the middle was a mystery.
-I’ll make a prediction.
+So I had seen the top and the bottom of this small ravine and stream, but the middle was a mystery.
+I’ll make a prediction though.
 More bush and a stream flowing down a steep gradient.

-Returning to the plateau, I opted to cross Nikau Creek and proceed along the track.
-Once there, I chose to veer up the western valley flank near the head of Nikau Creek Track and descended down the slope that connects with Gums Loop Walk just before the track passes Top Pool.
+Returning to the plateau, I opted to cross Nikau Creek and proceed along Nikau Creek Track.
+Once there, I chose to go off track and veer up the western valley flank near the head of the track and descended down the slope that connects with Gums Loop Walk, before the track passes Top Pool.
 During this time, a peculiar bird swooped past my head, then repeated the action minutes later.
 Subsequently, it perched on a distant branch, revealing its substantial size and plump build, yet defying easy identification from a distance.
 It appeared larger than a tui or blackbird, but smaller than a kererū.
 Emerging onto Gums Loop Walk, I found the bird calmly seated on a branch beside the track, affording me the opportunity to approach closely for photographs.
 While sparrows typically accompany me on these bush bash excursions, encountering this bird was a surprise departure from the norm.

 Morepork Owl - 2024 - © wainuiomata.netClose enough for identification, I could see it was an owl.
 A morepork (ruru) to be precise.
 This chilled critter of the forest had no qualms about me using the flash, as daylight was dwindling into dusk.
 I had only ever seen a morepork in the wild once before and that was a whopping 50 years ago or so, when as a kid I would explore the pine forest behind Sunny Grove.